-D-Force is an educational program created by police, psychologists, students and educational designers to educate young people about the dangers of the drug ice, and to help them protect themselves and their friends.
+D-Force is an educational program created by police, psychologists, students and educational designers to educate young people about the dangers of the drug Methamphetamine, and to help them protect themselves and their friends.

 We welcome interest from the community, so if your question is not answered here, please feel free to contact us.

-D-Force was started by two police officers who wanted to prevent the damage they saw happening in the community from methamphetamine use.
-They gathered a group of specialists and community organisations to develop a program in conjunction with schools that would help to protect our kids from methamphetamine.
+D-Force was started by two police officers who wanted to prevent the damage they saw happening in the community from Methamphetamine use.
+They gathered a group of specialists and community organisations to develop a program in conjunction with schools that would help to protect our kids from the drug Methamphetamine.

 Working within schools, D-Force uses a student-led, games-based approach in classrooms to help young people understand: